trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 - Rust strings are UTF-8-encoded
 - Unlike C/C++: *Not null-terminated*
-- Cannot be indexed like C Strings
+- Cannot be indexed like C strings
 - Actually many types of strings in Rust

 <!--